 Great Basin Nevada, USA Travel Guide

-Great Basin National The park has the complex marble Lehman Caves with stunning geological formations.
+Great Basin National The park has the premises marble Lehman Caves with stunning geological formations.
 Ancient bristlecone pine groves, found at high elevations, hold trees thousands of years old, among the oldest living organisms on Earth.

 European-American exploration commenced in the early 19th century, with figures like John C. Frémont mapping the region.
 The California Trail and Pony Express passed through parts of the Nevada Great Basin.
 The mid-19th century finding of rich mineral deposits led to mining booms, creating boom-and-bust towns like Ely.
 The Nevada Northern Railway, headquartered in Ely, played a role in transporting copper ore.